National Research Council Canada: Mandate

-Close to 4,000 people across Canada are employed by the NRC.
+Approximately 4200 people across Canada are employed by the NRC.
 In addition, the NRC also employs guest workers from universities, companies, and public and private-sector organizations.

 History

-Between World War I and II
+Formation during World War I

-The National Research Council was established in 1916, under the pressure of World War I, to advise the government on matters of science and industrial research.
-In 1932, laboratories were built on Sussex Drive in Ottawa.
+The National Research Council was established as the Honorary Advisory Council for Scientific and Industrial Research in June 1916, under the pressure of World War I. In both Britain and Canada, the onset of the war had disrupted scientific and industrial supply chains, and drawn political and public attention to a perceived failure of government to coordinate research and development.
+Following the founding of the British Committee for Scientific and Industrial Research in 1915, the Honorary Council was founded to advise the Canadian government on matters of science and industry.

+Within its first years, the Council, chaired by University of Toronto Biochemist Archibald Macallum, focused on scientific solutions to manufacturing, agricultural and energy issues connected to impact of the war.
+In 1918, The Honorary Council completed a report on the state of Canadian research which criticized the lack of central organization and funding available to Canadian researchers, and proposed a National Research Institute with its own government-run laboratories to conduct research.

+Interwar period

+Early on, the Council was commonly referred to as the National Research Council (NRC), and it adopted this as its official name in 1925.
+Henry Marshall Tory served as the first NRC President from 1928-1935.
+Early projects for the NRC included research into the fungal grain disease Wheat Rust, the resistance of concrete to deterioration, and the use of lignite coal as a viable fuel source.
+The Council also provided funding for university scientists conducting research.
+In 1932, laboratories were built on Sussex Drive in Ottawa and the Medical Research Committee was formed with Dr. Frederick Banting as the inaugural Chair.

+World War II

 With the impetus of World War II, the NRC grew rapidly and for all practical purposes, became a military science and weapons research organization.
 It undertook a number of important projects, which included participation with the United States and United Kingdom, in the development of chemical and germ warfare agents, the explosive RDX, the proximity fuse, radar, and submarine detection techniques.
+Many inventions and innvoations during this period and beyond drew upon the skills of engineer George J. Klein, who is often touted as the most productive inventor in Canada during the 20th century.
 A special branch, known as the Examination Unit, was involved with cryptology and the interception of enemy radio communications.
 According to the Canadian Security Intelligence Service website, the NRC headquarters in Ottawa "was a prime espionage target" during the Cold War.
 The NRC was also engaged in atomic fission research at the Montreal Laboratory, and later the Chalk River Laboratories in Ontario.